ChanceNCounter/lingua-franca/project-structure.md

 ## Source code layout

 - package `lingua_franca`
-  - `common.py`: common functions and data used by the top-level modules
+  - `internal.py`: common functions and data used by the top-level modules
   - top-level modules (`lingua_franca.format`, `lingua_franca.parse`, etc.)
       - top-level function definitions (`lingua_franca.format.pronounce_number()`, etc.)
       - list of the member functions which have been localized ([func_name (str)])
           ex: `lingua_franca.format.pronounce_number()`
               is registered in this list as `"pronounce_number"`, as it has been localized.
               This list enables discovery of localized functions.
-      - dict of localized functions - {lang_code (str) : {func_name (str) : func (function)}}
-      - a helper function, which calls localized functions from top-level functions
   - /lang/
       - localized implementations of top-level functions
           - files named uniformly, based on module and language code. ex: